eclipse-tractusx/sldt-discovery-finder/docs/1-introduction-and-goals.md

 The Digital Twins are no longer administrated in a central registry anymore.
-The implementation of two services, "Discovery Finder" and "BPN Discovery", ensure that EDCs can be found in the decentralized environment.
+The implementation of two services, "Discovery Finder" and "BPN Discovery", ensure that EDCs still can be found in the decentralized environment.

 ### High level requirement